Orange-OpenSource/a11y-guidelines/src/en/mobile/android/development/vocal-navigation.md

 ## Do not vocalize the decorative and hidden elements.

-**Target&nbsp;:** everyone and in particular the visually impaired.
+**Target:** everyone and in particular the visually impaired.
-**When&nbsp;:** from design,  and during development.
+**When:** from design,  and during development.

-**Description&nbsp;:**
+**Description:**

-To not confuse navigation with a screen reader, it is necessary to vocalize only the significant elements.
+To avoid confusion for a screen-reader user, it is necessary to vocalize only the significant elements.
 Decorative elements, such as illustrations, should not be vocalized.

 Although invisible on the screen, some elements could be read by the screen reader (elements positioned outside the visible area or hidden by other elements).
 Overlaying frames is common, but it creates very heavy accessibility problems if it is not done correctly.